-Stimulus hopes, energy M&A give stock futures boost
+Stocks reverse course, consumer discretionary names fall

 In a panel being held by the International Monetary Fund, Federal Reserve Chairman Jerome Powell said the Fed is evaluating the benefits of a digital currency.

+Federal Reserve Vice Chairman Richard Clarida said that additional fiscal and monetary support would be needed to aid the struggling U.S. economy, noting it could take another year before the economy returns to pre-pandemic levels.

-European Central Bank President Christine Lagarde is also expected to speak on Monday on the state of the economy.
+European Central Bank President Christine Lagarde urged the European Union to consider the $878 billion recovery fund as a permanent tool.

-FRESH LOOK AT THE HOUSING MARKET
+HOUSING MARKET HOT

-On Monday, traders will get another look at the U.S. housing market, which continues to be buoyed by record-low interest rates.
+The U.S. housing market, which continues to be buoyed by record-low interest rates, remains red hot.

-At 10 a.m., the NAHB Housing Market Index for October will be released.
-Economists are looking for a reading of 83, flat compared with the previous reading.
+The NAHB Housing Market Index for October hit a fresh record high with a reading of 85, above analysts' estimates of 83.

 EARNINGS BACK IN FOCUS